nickloman/nickloman.github.com/_posts/2016-01-22-biom25-16s-practical.md

 *  The microbiome of restroom surfaces (toilets!)
 *  Development of the infant gut microbiome.

+Please watch this video for a useful demonstration of how principal component analysis works: <https://www.youtube.com/watch?v=BfTMmoDFXyE>

 ## General questions

 Q: What is the difference between alpha- and beta-diversity?